-If you are reading this article, it means that you are thinking about traveling to our country soon and you would like to find out which are the highlights of Romania and the experiences you should not miss.
-The internet and the travel guides are a very good source for your documentation.
+If you are reading this article, you are thinking about traveling to our country soon, and you would like to find out which are the highlights of Romania and the experiences you should not miss.
+The internet and the travel guides are excellent sources for your documentation.

-But what about getting inspired or why not….enchanted?
-Usually, the traditional travel guides are giving us some tips and tricks about what to see, what and where to eat the best traditional dishes, where to sleep and some interesting things about the local culture.
+But what about getting inspired, or why not….enchanted?
+Usually, the traditional travel guides give us some tips and tricks about what to see, what and where to eat the best traditional dishes, where to sleep and some exciting things about the local culture.
 But, there is another way to get your inspiration for your journey.
-One can call it travel literature, others can call it simply novels.
-Either way, in this kind of books it’s not about numbers, statistics, and lists, it’s more about people, traditions and life stories.
+One can call it travel literature; others can call it simply novels.
+Either way, it’s not about numbers, statistics, and lists; it’s more about people, traditions, and life stories.

-As a tour guide in Romania, I always had an unsaturated curiosity and wish to read and discover the story of my country.
+As a tour guide in Romania, I always had an unsaturated curiosity and wished to read and discover the story of my country.
 And I did so, most of all by reading and little by little I managed to “unveil” numerous secrets of Romania.
-There are 3 books that became very dear to me and I recommend them to my tourists that I am traveling with.
+Thus, three books became very dear to me, and I recommend them to my tourists that I am traveling with.

 So, here are 3 books about Romania that you must read before visiting this part of the world:

 We can say that “Athene Palace” (“short of one ‘e’ and accents for no other reason than simplicity and readability” – Rosie Waldeck) is one of the best documentary novels.
 Transparently and impartially, it tells the story of the tragic year, 1940, in Romania.
 Please don’t get scared; it is not about boring politics or history.
 It is way much more.
 This extraordinary document highlights Hitler’s expansionary politics representing, at the same time, a sincere testimony of 1940-1941 life in Bucharest.

 At the beginning of WWII, Rosie Waldeck was a specially sent correspondent for the American Newsweek magazine in Bucharest.